Francesco149/sharenix/README.md

 If you're a ShareX user, you can easily import your settings by pasting them in the Services section of sharenix.json

+this was one of my first golang projects. don't expect good code

 Installing - Arch Linux
 ============
 if you use arch linux, there's an aur package that compiles and installs